OpenNebula/docs/source/administration/storage/sm.rst

 -  :ref:`Ceph <ceph_ds>`, to store disk images using Ceph block devices.

+-  :ref:`Dev <dev_ds>`, to attach already existent block devices in the nodes in the virtual machines

 As usual in OpenNebula the system has been architected to be highly modular, so you can easily adapt the base types to your deployment.

 How Are the Images Transferred to the Hosts?